woubuc/monta/README.md

 ```

 ## CLI
-You can use the CLI to compile one or more template files.
+You can use the Monta CLI to compile one or more template files.

 ```
-npm install --global monta
+npm install --global monta-cli

 monta templates/**/*
 ```